Pete the Cat

 Pete the Cat is a fictional cartoon cat created by American artist James Dean.
-The series started with four books illustrated by Dean and with text by Eric Litwin; since then, James Dean and his wife Kimberly Dean have written and illustrated the series of books.
+The series started with four books illustrated by Dean and with text by Eric Litwin; since then, James Dean and his wife Kimberly Dean have written and illustrated a series of the books.

 Content

 The first book, Pete the Cat: I Love My White Shoes, is the story of an anthropomorphic blue cat named Pete whose white shoes become dirty after he steps in various substances, but "Pete never loses his cool".
 Written as a song, its refrain is "I love my white shoes", changing to "I love my red shoes", "I love my blue shoes", and "I love my brown shoes".
 He then steps in a bucket of water and the colors wash off, and they become wet, but still never loses his cool, he just sings his song.

-The book was self-published in 2008 and sold 7,000 copies in 10 months before it was picked up by HarperCollins – alerted by a YouTube meme in which two little girls read the book – and distributed throughout the United States and Canada.
-It rose to number 8 on the New York Times Best Seller list for picture books.
+The book was self-published in 2008 and sold 7,000 copies in 10 months before it was picked up by HarperCollins, which had been alerted by a YouTube meme in which two young girls read the book.
+It was then distributed throughout the United States and Canada and rose to number 8 on the New York Times Best Seller list for picture books.

 There have been 87 Pete the Cat books published.

 Author and illustrator

-Eric Litwin (also known as "Mr. Eric") is an American storyteller and musician from Atlanta, Georgia.
+Eric Litwin (also known as "Mr. Eric") is an American storyteller and musician from Atlanta.